OmarShazlly/Verified-Impact-NFTs/README.md

 4. After buying the NFT the amount of CSPR will be divided according to the Requested Royality between the Beneficiary and the Creator

 ## Site Unit Tests
+To run the unit tests, please do the following steps:

 ```bash
 yarn test
 ```